 The Legend of Zelda: Skyward Sword (2011)

 Skyward Sword is widely regarded as one of the biggest black sheep of the franchise, and I can definitely agree it's not one of Zelda's best; the small, restrictive locations, bland and mostly empty sky world, clumsy motion controls and overall rushed feel of things (recycling the same tedious boss fight no less than three times) definitely hamper it from the word go.
 However, it has a few really nice elements that make it the "best of the worst" for the series in my book.
 The story was one of these - instead of simply being captured and waiting for a rescue, Zelda is off on her own adventure while you're undertaking yours.
 A great idea, though sadly we don't get to play or even see much of her side of things.
 Groose was another example, starting off as your stereotypical jerk bully character but slowly redeeming himself and coming to accept his role in events as he copes with not being the prophesized hero.
-Utilizing the Wii Motion plus for aiming and swordfighting with the WMP was a neat idea, if rather clunkily implemented (and mostly just boiling down to slashing in certain directions to hit a weak point or cut through shields).
-Being able to brew potions and upgrade your weapons by collecting materials is pretty cool and laid the groundwork for the massive crafting system in Breath of the Wild.
+Utilizing the Wii Motion Plus for aiming and swordfighting was a neat idea, if rather clunkily implemented (and mostly just boiling down to slashing in certain directions to hit a weak point or cut through shields).
+Being able to brew potions and upgrade your weapons by collecting materials is pretty cool and laid the groundwork for the massive crafting system in Breath of the Wild; in fact, I kinda wish they kept the upgrade system there instead of opting for breakable weapons.
 It had a really creative dungeon concept in Lanaryu Desert with its space-time manipulation, and some of the bosses were incredible - Demise in particular was easily one of the most intense fights in the entire franchise, and it's honestly worth playing through the entire game just to battle him.
-They were on to something with Skyward Sword, but on the whole it just feels like it needed more time in the oven (and, dare I say, maybe should have been on the Wii U instead so it could be in HD; the game's visual style is gorgeous but hampered by the Wii's low resolution).
-Maybe one day we'll get a remaster that polishes things up and puts a lot of its undercooked ideas to better use, but for now, it's a C.
+There's a lot of great elements to Skyward Sword; they were definitely on to something here.
+But, it just feels like it needed more time in the oven to fully flesh it out into a complete game and, dare I say, maybe should have been on the Wii U instead so it could be in HD; the game's visual style is gorgeous but hamstringed by the Wii's low resolution.
+Maybe one day we'll get a remaster or remake that polishes things up and puts a lot of its undercooked ideas to better use, but for now, it's a C.